-Estimated Reading Time : 1 minute, 26 seconds
+Estimated Reading Time : 1 minute, 24 seconds

-Pupusas can be made from corn or rice, with each type of dough reflecting different traditions: in the capital, corn pupusas are more common, while in rural areas, rice dough predominates, a historical adaptation due to past corn shortages.
+Pupusas can be made from corn or rice, with each type of dough reflecting different traditions: in the capital, corn pupusas are more common, while in rural areas, rice dough prevails, a historical adaptation due to past corn shortages.

-Modern Pupusas
+Modern pupusas

 Appetizers